osmcode/osmcode.github.io/_libosmium_manual/02_dependencies.md

 ### Utfcpp (until version 2.14.0)

+_Not needed any more from version 2.15.0 onwards_

 The [utf8-cpp](http://utfcpp.sourceforge.net/) library is needed for the OPL output format.
 A copy of this library is included in the libosmium repository but not installed by default.
 Either use the packages of your distribution,